zengbing15/lumos_doc/docs/preparation/installckb.md

 ## Install a CKB Node by Using the Pre-built Installer Package

 CKB nodes can be installed by using the pre-built installer package on all major platforms including Linux, Windows, and Mac.

 The following examples are verified on **Ubuntu 20.04.2**.

-To install a CKB node by using the pre-built installer package:
+Steps on the other platforms are similar and can be adjusted accordingly.

 ### **Step 1.
 Download the CKB Pre-built Installer Package.**